drgood/goodsale/DEPLOYMENT-COOLIFY.md

     - External Port: `80` (or leave default)
 11. **Domain**: Add your domain (e.g., `goodsale.yourdomain.com`)
     - Or use Coolify's generated domain
+    - For multi-tenant subdomains, also add a wildcard domain (e.g., `*.goodsale.online`).
+Wildcard TLS requires configuring a DNS-01 provider in Coolify (ACME).
+If not set up yet, start with a single host and add wildcard later.

 ---